shopozor/security-tests/README.md

 # Automatic test runs with Jenkins on Jelastic

 We need to have jenkins deploy our code to our Jelastic environments and run the (unit, acceptance, and end-to-end) tests.
 To do that, we need to configure a pipeline.
-Let's start easy with a "Hello World!" example.
+Let's start easy with a "Hello World!" example with a github repository.
+For the examples using github webhooks to work, we've had to deactivate the 2-factor authentication.

 ## Jenkins setup on Jelastic